netdata/netdata/collectors/ebpf.plugin/README.md

 You can also enable the following eBPF programs:

--   `cachestat`: Netdata's eBPF data collector creates charts about the memory page cache.
-When the integration with [`apps.plugin`](https://github.com/netdata/netdata/blob/master/collectors/apps.plugin/README.md) is enabled, this collector creates charts for the whole host _and_ for each application.
 -   `dcstat` : This eBPF program creates charts that show information about file access using directory cache.
 It appends `kprobes` for `lookup_fast()` and `d_lookup()` to identify if files are inside directory cache, outside and files are not found.